-- develop products utilizing our technologies, either independently or in collaboration with other pharmaceutical or biotech companies; - receive necessary regulatory and marketing approvals; - maintain or expand manufacturing at necessary levels; - achieve market acceptance of our partnered products; - receive royalties on products that have been approved, marketed or submitted for marketing approval with regulatory authorities; and - maintain sufficient funds to finance our activities.
+- develop products utilizing our technologies, either independently or in collaboration with other pharmaceutical or biotech companies; - effectively estimate and manage clinical development costs, particularly the cost of NKTR-102 since we expect to bear a majority or all of such costs; - receive necessary regulatory and marketing approvals; - maintain or expand manufacturing at necessary levels; - achieve market acceptance of our partnered products; - receive royalties on products that have been approved, marketed or submitted for marketing approval with regulatory authorities; and - maintain sufficient funds to finance our activities.

-If we do not generate sufficient cash flow through increased revenue or raising additional capital, we may not be able to meet our substantial debt obligations.
+If we do not generate sufficient cash through raising additional capital and do not restructure our convertible notes, we may be unable to meet our substantial debt obligations.

-As of March 31, 2010, we had cash, cash equivalents, and short-term investments in marketable securities valued at approximately \$362.0 million and approximately \$240.5 million of indebtedness, including approximately \$215.0 million in convertible subordinated notes due September 2012, \$20.0 million in capital lease obligations, and \$5.5 million of other liabilities.
+As of March 31, 2011, we had cash, cash equivalents, and short-term investments in marketable securities valued at approximately \$518.6 million and indebtedness of approximately \$240.6 million, including approximately \$215.0 million in convertible subordinated notes due September 2012, \$18.5 million in capital lease obligations, and \$7.1 million of other liabilities.